 Additional tools are planned:

-In the initial phase of the project (2015-2018), the web application “Fragmentarium” is being operated as a “closed” laboratory in order to evaluate the potential for digital fragmentology through a series of Case studies, which have been developed in cooperation with our 16 partner institutions and with nominated fellows.
+In the initial phase of the project (2015-2018), the web application “Fragmentarium” was operated as a “closed” laboratory in order to evaluate the potential for digital fragmentology through a series of Case studies, which have been developed in cooperation with our 16 partner institutions and with nominated fellows.

 In the second phase of the project (2019-2022), the laboratory will be gradually opened and made accessible to a broader public, enabling libraries and collections as well as researchers and teachers to use this platform to catalog, transcribe, assemble and research fragments.